davidmreed/amaxa/README.md

 ## Limitations, Known Issues, and Future Plans

- - Amaxa will not operate correctly in very high data volume environments (approaching the limits of a single Bulk API job/hundreds of thousands of records in a single sObject).
-Future work to use the `salesforce-bulk` library will rectify this issue.
  - Amaxa does not support import or export of compound fields (Addresses and Geolocations), but can import and export their component fields, such as `MailingStreet`.
  - Amaxa does not support Base64 binary-blob fields.
  - Tests are not effectively abstracted and are fairly repetitive.